Department of Public Works and Highways

+The Department of Public Works and Highways (DPWH; Kagawaran ng mga Pagawain at Lansangang Bayan) is the executive department of the Philippine government responsible for serving as the country's engineering and construction arm.
+It is tasked with implementing the government's policy to maintain and develop its engineering capabilities to ensure the safety, efficiency, and quality of public infrastructure and construction projects.

+The DPWH oversees the planning, design, construction, and maintenance of infrastructure across the country, particularly national highways, flood control systems, water resources development, and other public works.
+Its functions are to be carried out in a decentralized manner, as much as possible.

 History

 History of the DPWH stretches back as far as the history of Philippine government itself.
-During Spanish times, the Spanish constructed the first roads in the Philippines using significant forced labor.
+During Spanish times, the Spanish constructed the first roads in the Philippines.
 These public works projects were not only used in the connection of towns and fortresses, but also in improving communications.
-As Spain expanded the scale of its public works projects, it resorted to a policy of attraction through public works projects.
+As Spain expanded the scale of ko mo its public works projects, it resorted to a policy of attraction through public works projects.
 In 1867, in order to pursue this objective, the King of Spain by decree designated the Spanish Governor-General as the Chief of Public Works assisted by Junta Consultiva through a Royal Degree in 1867.

 It was in 1868 that the DPWH was born as the Bureau of Public Works and Highways, or Obras Publicas.
 Alongside the Bureau of Communications and Transportation (Communicaciones y Meteologia), now the Department of Transportation, the DPWH was organized under a civil engineer known as the “Director General”.
 It was responsible for all public works projects being done in the islands.

 During the Philippine Revolution, public works duties were assumed by a new department known as the Department of War and Public Works (DWPW).
 Although initially included in the portfolio of the Department of War (now the Department of National Defense), public works projects were so important to the war effort that public works were also prioritized through this department.

 During the American period, public works projects were initially put in the hands of the U.S. Army Corps of Engineers.
 However, this was transferred to a department known as the "Provincial Supervisions" on February 6, 1901.
 This eventually became the Department of Commerce and Police (DCP) in 1902, with two public works-related agencies, the Bureau of Engineering and Construction for public works projects and the Bureau of Architecture and Construction for the construction of public buildings.
 Both agencies were eventually merged into a bureau known as the Bureau of Public Works and was eventually subsumed into the DCP during reorganization in 1905.
 To keep pace with further developments in transportation and communications, the DCP was transformed into the Department of Commerce and Communications (DCC) in 1921.